What Makes A Great President: What You Need To Know

 This moral compass builds trust and respect both domestically and on the international stage.
 Additionally, effective communication is pivotal.
 These qualities, combined with a profound respect for democratic principles and institutions, form the cornerstone of what makes a successful president.

-What Characteristics Do Voters Look For in a President
+Characteristics Voters Look For in a President

 Vision and Leadership: